 - Q: I am a new employee.
 When will my health insurance coverage begin? - A: The date your health insurance coverage starts depends on your collective bargaining agreement or the County Ordinance ("the Ordinance") that governs employment for non-union employees.
+The maximum amount of time you will wait for your insurance to become effective is three months.
 Your department's Human Resources Representative can tell you the exact coverage commencement date applicable to you.